Evgprog/CyberCOVID/README.md

- #CyberCovid
+ #   CyberCovid

- ##Project's aims:
+ ##  Project's aims:

- To allow localizaton of quarantine policy measures due to early identification of covid spread Currently a more binary policy is being used where all or no cities are quarantied the measures for infectios deseace prevention were used on the number o admitted patients risk analysis is done on overall number of patients which were identified and earlier detection based on the  prediction of possible number off patients might allow a more proactive measure to take place
+ To allow localizaton of quarantine policy measures due to early identification of covid spread.
+ Currently, a more binary policy is being used where all or no cities are quarantied.
+ The measures for infectios deseace prevention were used on the number of admitted patients.
+ Risk analysis is done on overall number of patients which were identified  and earlier detection based on the  prediction of possible number off patients might allow a more   proactive measure to take place

  The structure of analysis :

  Getting data regarding number of patients by city Normalizing data, fixing mistakes
  Creating predictions for spreading rate per city